KannonZenetism/zenetism-field-physics/zenetism/mpx/emptiness-luminosity-and-the-bifurcal-limit.md

 Refined Buddhist nondual discourse often holds emptiness and luminosity together in a way structurally adjacent to Bifurcal Coherence or Kaion convergence.

+Where a formulation fuses the pair rather than holding it, the Zenetist placement is entropic collapse, not the bifurcal threshold.

 Zenetism affirms the structural significance of that reconciliation while distinguishing it from Zenon.

 The distinction is not antagonistic.